How Often Should You Replace Makeup Brushes

 March 6, 2026

-At Skinportant Clinic, we often speak about skincare ingredients, treatments, and lifestyle factors that influence skin health.
-One area that receives far less attention is the hygiene of the tools that touch your skin every day.
+At Skinportant Clinic, we often talk about skincare ingredients, treatments and lifestyle factors that influence skin health.
+One topic that receives far less attention is the hygiene of the beauty tools that touch your skin every day.

-Every time a grooming tool touches the skin it collects substances from the skin surface.
+Every time a makeup brush, sponge or beauty applicator touches the skin it collects substances from the skin surface.

 These typically include: